 If you make a mistake, please clearly indicate which candidate you meant to vote for by writing a small note or by circling their name.
 Our scanning machine will always recognize these markings, and our bipartisan teams of trained election judges will review your ballot to determine your intent and count your vote as you noted.

-Ballots must be received by 7 p.m. on Election Day, June 26 in order to be counted.
+Ballots must be received by the County Clerk by 7 p.m. on Election Day, June 26 in order to be counted.
 Postmarks do not count as received.
 The United States Postal Service recommends mailing your ballot by Tuesday, June 19 in order to ensure it arrives on time to be counted.

 All eligible ballots received by 7 p.m. on Election Day are counted in the same manner.